CPF for British (and other) Expats

 The approach makes sense when dealing with UK pensions, as when paying into those a tax relief was given that would not be afforded to those paying into a savings account.
 From a UK perspective, a pension is not taxed at point of contribution or growth, but is taxed at time of withdrawal.
 In contrast, a simlpe savings account or brokerage investment account is taxed at time of contribution (in that payments made are from post-tax income) and growth (you pay tax on dividends, interest or on capital gains) but not on withdrawal (unless at that time realising any growth).

-According to the answer provided by an HMRC admin person on the above forum, the approach is not what we could have guessed.
-Your Singapore employer contributions plus any growth in your CPF account will be taxable when taken out as a UK tax resident, whilst your own contributions will not be taxed.
-I can find no logic in this approach, but for now this comment from HMRC admin is as close to a conclusive answer as we can get.
+To confuse matters even further, a collection of now deleted posts by HMRC staff on their own community forums suggested that HMRC would take a third approach!
+Their answers, which I stress have now been removed from the ether, suggested that your Singapore employer contributions plus any growth in your CPF account will be taxable when taken out as a UK tax resident, whilst your own contributions will not be taxed.
+I never did locate any logic nor statutory basis for that approach, but for a while the below comment (now deleted) from HMRC admin is as close to a conclusive answer as we can get.

-Despite going fully through the legislation mentioned in the above HMRC forum posts, I can actually find no logical reason for the employee contributions also not being taxable, and am left wondering if the admin at HMRC has missed the fact that those are tax-deductible contributions in Singapore (instead viewing them as after-tax contributions into a pension).
-Regardless, at best around half of the CPF account would be taxable and at worst all of it.
+Despite going fully through the legislation mentioned in the aforementioned HMRC forum posts, I could actually find no logical reason for the employee contributions also not being taxable, and am left wondering if the admin at HMRC has missed the fact that those are tax-deductible contributions in Singapore (instead viewing them as after-tax contributions into a pension).
+Regardless, at best those previous answers from HMRC suggest that much of a CPF withdrawal would be taxable.

 Given the 18 week estimate currently, that could be a very long holiday.
 This would be the ideal time to take yourself on that long trip around the world, with HMRC effectively paying for it in lost tax revenue!